jdecourval/laval-simulator/doc/main.md

 This means many cores may load a value from a common core and a single synchronization is needed.

 When a core has been fetched, is synchronization flag is reset and another synchronization instruction will be needed for the next fetch.

+Finally, a core may not fetch from an non-existent core, except if the fetching core is configured as a CPU input.

 Examples in pseudo-code: